5.3 Schedule C - Summary of Allocations and Designations

 5.3.1.1 Designations

-Designation is optional for some amounts and mandatory for others (such as the dividend tax credit, the foreign income tax credit and the cost base adjustment of a capital interest).
+While the trust may designate certain amounts, in certain cases, it must designate others, such as the dividend tax credit, the foreign income tax credit and the cost base adjustment of a capital interest.

 Designations of income and taxable capital gains